Green Bay Gamblers: NHL

 On March 25, 2013, former Gamblers head coach Jon Cooper was named the head coach of the Tampa Bay Lightning.
 He is the first USHL coaching alumnus to lead an NHL team.
 Former Gamblers head coach Derek Lalonde was hired by the Lightning as an assistant coach on July 12, 2018, joining Cooper's staff.

-On June 30, 2022, the Detroit Red Wings hired LaLonde as its head coach.
+On June 30, 2022, the Detroit Red Wings hired LaLonde as head coach.

-NHL draft picks
+Notable NHL draft picks

 Green Bay Gamblers have had the following players selected in the NHL draft.

 Olympics

-Maris Ziedens appeared in the 2006 Winter Olympics for his native Latvia.
-Latvia finished 12th.

-Blake Wheeler was selected to the United States national team for the 2014 Winter Olympics.
-They finished 4th.

-Markus Lauridsen appeared in the 2022 games in Beijing for Denmark.

 NCAA champions

 Gamblers alumni have played on multiple NCAA men's hockey national champions teams: